openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

    - Shape inference for new input shapes
    - Kernel compilation in runtime for optimal kernel
-   - Unfusion of the fused subgraph when the fusing is illegal for runtime shape
+   - Unfusion of the fused subgraph when fusing is not allowed for a runtime shape

 -  Higher memory consumption for in-memory cache